Skip to main content

 If you get an SSL error when loading your Replit Battlesnake server URL, try changing the https:// to http://.

-If everything is set up correctly your Battlesnake will show as operational and have the color, head, and tail you set in your code.
+If everything is set up correctly your Battlesnake will show as operational.
 Some additional information will also be displayed, such as the latency between the game engine and your Battlesnake server.

-If there is a problem or error with your Battlesnake, you can make changes to your code or configuration and then click Ping to test it again.
+If there is ever a problem or error with your Battlesnake, you can make edits to your code or configuration and then click Ping to test it again.

 Create a custom game by going to play.battlesnake.com/account/games/create.

 You should see your new Battlesnake in the list.
-Click 'Add To Game' next to your Battlesnake to add it to the game.
-Then click 'Start Game' to get rolling!
+Click 'Add To Game' to add it to the game, then click 'Start Game' to get rolling!

 Ready to 'Start Game' with one Battlesnake on an 11x11 board in Standard mode

-You will be rewarded with a view of the game board that includes your Battlesnake and any other Battlesnakes you added to the game.
+You should now see a game board that includes your Battlesnake (and any others you added to the game).

-Click the ▶ button to start the game and watch your Battlesnake in action.
-You can also use the pause, forward, and back buttons to to step through the game turn by turn.
+Click the ▶ button to start playback and watch your Battlesnake in action.
+You can also use the pause, forward, and back buttons to step through the game turn by turn.
 This can be very helpful when reviewing your server logs for each turn!

 A fresh Battlesnake game with your first Battlesnake ready to go

-Now you're ready for the fun part -- making your Battlesnake smarter.
+Now you're ready for the fun part -- making your Battlesnake a winner.
 Typical Battlesnake development looks like this:

 1. Decide how you want your Battlesnake to behave differently